On 3rd September 2020, Masaaki Sakai started a Twitter account. Masaaki Sakai's new Twitter account!

 I don't have the actual EPs, but my friend sent me photocopies of the record sleeves.
 They can be seen in the Records section further down this page.

-Note that I've included "massive" versions of the back sleeves just in case
+Note that I've included "massive" versions of the back sleeves just in case you would like to read the tiny Japanese kanji characters (they're difficult to distinguish between one another unless the scans are massive)

 The back sleeves to both these EPs contain the lyrics for all the songs.
 The Japanese romanji lyrics and English translation for these songs can be found on the pages below: